MissoAI/pokemon-search-app/README.md

 # Pokémon Search App!!
-Pokémon search App built with HTML, CSS, JAVASCRIPT.
+Pokémon search App built with HTML, CSS, JavaScript.
 # Features:
   * All Pokémons are available
   * Shows their stats, abilities, and more!